Three in the Attic: Box office

 The film was AIP's highest-grossing film of the decade.
 It was the 18th most popular movie at the US box office in 1969.

 It led to a less successful follow-up originally known as The Late Boy Wonder but then called Up in the Cellar (1970).

 Due to the film's success, Wilson then signed a seven-picture deal with Universal.
 Jones was announced for another AIP film called We Outnumber You but the film was never made.

 In 1974 Samuel Z. Arkoff said the film was AIP's highest grossing to that point.
 He put this down to "the theme of the picture" saying Jones "should have been a big star but got sidetracked by some... nervous problems."

-Film location

-Much of Three in the Attic was filmed at the University of North Carolina in Chapel Hill, North Carolina.
-The campus scenes depict Carolina's Polk Place, Kenan Dorm, and the administrative South Building in particular.